 ARMOIRE X GRAVITAS COLLABORATION

 When we are little girls and are asked to go shopping, we feel such joy.
 But from adolescence on, every woman (myself included), walks into a dressing room feeling like they’re going to fail.
 How many times have we taken items into a dressing room and walked out with nothing?
 I believe we need to bring joy back to the dressing experience.
-I love that Armoire is like a personal Clothing Whisperer, helping women reclaim the dressing experience.
+I love that Armoire is like a personal Clothing Whisperer, helping women reclaim the dressing experience by renting clothes.

 FAVORITE STYLE TIPS